Turkish lira near record low on global inflation fears

-ISTANBUL, Nov 10 (Reuters) - The Turkish lira weakened some 1% to near its record low on Tuesday, as oil prices ticked higher and as the dollar strengthened ahead of U.S. inflation data that could prompt quicker policy tightening by the Federal Reserve.
+ISTANBUL, Nov 10 (Reuters) - The Turkish lira weakened more than 1% to its record low level on Wednesday, as oil prices ticked higher and as the dollar strengthened ahead of U.S. inflation data that could prompt quicker policy tightening by the Federal Reserve.

 Investor jitters ahead of the U.S. consumer price data infected several other emerging market currencies.